 For the purpose of funding the Street Improvement projects, the City issued a Local Government Infrastructure Bond 2017 Series A-1 in the amount of \$2,000,000.
 The bond proceeds are used for the design and construction of the Ethan Allen Gateway Streetscape and Flower Ave Green Street projects.
-The principal and interest payments are calculated based on a 15-year payment schedule presented by the Department of Housing and Community Development in the State of Maryland.
+The principal and interest payments are calculated based on a 15-year payment schedule presented by DHCD.
 The incurred costs include \$7,458 fees and insurance and approximately \$50,000 cost of issuance.
 The final payment is due on June 30, 2032.